AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

 Manage Captivate Prime billing, place orders by using a credit card, subscribe using a Purchase Order, or via a Monthly Active Users plan.

-Adobe Captivate Prime has a flexible, customer-friendly, and one of the best pricing models to cater to your organization needs.
+Adobe Learning Manager has a flexible, customer-friendly, and one of the best pricing models to cater to your organization needs.
 For more information, see the [Captivate Prime](https://www.adobe.com/products/captivateprime.html) page.

 Only the Administrators of your organization can manage billing.